Sulpice/portofolio/_pages/about.md

 <br/>
 <h2> <a href="#" style="text-decoration:none;">Recent and Upcomings Talks :</a> </h2>
 <p>
-I will present my paper <a target="_blank" href="https://web.cvent.com/event/334d2108-69f5-4ae4-b976-ced08c757224/summary">Climate change and agrifood comparative advantages</a>  written jointly with Bruno Larue and Lota Tamini at the 2025 CSAE conference.
+I will present my paper Climate change and agrifood comparative advantages written jointly with Bruno Larue and Lota Tamini at the 2025 <a target="_blank" href="https://web.cvent.com/event/334d2108-69f5-4ae4-b976-ced08c757224/summary">CSAE conference</a>.
 </p>
 <p>
 In September 2024, I will visit the <a target="_blank" href="https://international.institut-agro-rennes-angers.fr/phd-student">University of Rennes </a> as a young scholar.